 One cup of beer, one glass of wine, and one shot of hard liquor has the same negative effect on the Hippocampus.
 The effect is worse for chronic alcoholics.
 It explains why alcoholics tend to suffer from severe memory loss, confusion, and even dementia.

-Other Parts Of The Brain Alcohol Affects
+Alcohol Effects On Other Parts Of the Brain

 It is well known that the cortex region of our cerebrum is responsible for decision-making and processing information gathered by the five senses.